 ACPE-CPE Program Curriculum Elements

-- Dynamic: Evolving from a student's need and interest to learn in different ways at different paces, guided by self, peers and written evaluations.
-It is informed by theological, cultural, psychosocial and system understanding of humanity.
+- Dynamic: Evolving from a student's need and interest to learn in different ways at different paces, guided by self, peers, Certified Educators and written evaluations.
+It is informed by theological, philosophical, cultural, psychosocial and systems understanding of humanity.

 - Holistic: Directed toward the development and integration of the student's own gifts and limitations, awareness of self in relation with others and ability to use learning resources.